JErBerlin/mastergopher/51_context/users/NOTES.md

   - Running background jobs with time limits
   - Managing shutdowns or user-initiated cancellations

-- Example of building a context with timeout:
+- Build a context with timeout in top level functions like this:
     ```go
     ctx := context.Background()
     ctx, cancel := context.WithTimeout(ctx, 50*time.Millisecond)
     defer cancel()
     ```

-- For CLI tools, simple scripts, or short queries in isolated code, using context is optional.
+- Common function signature in concurrent Go code (context as a first argument by convention):

+    `func GetUsers(ctx context.Context, db *sql.DB) ([]User, error)`

 ## Try it out

-The code demonstrates how to use `context.Context` when executing database queries.
-It shows how to control execution time and handle cases where a query takes too long or the context is cancelled.
+The code shows how to use `context.Context` when executing database queries.
+It demonstrates how to control execution time and handle cases where a query takes too long or the context is cancelled.

 The timeout is defined as a constant:
     ```go